mfranzke/plugin-node-patternlab-inline-remote-assets/README.md

 ## Usage

-Use three curly brackets to tell handlebars to stop escaping, then call the inline plugin and pass a path to your image.
+Use three curly brackets to tell handlebars to stop escaping, then call the inline plugin and pass a path to your asset.

     {{{inline-remote-asset 'https://img.shields.io/npm/v/plugin-node-patternlab-inline-remote-assets.svg'}}}

-The remote image will then be inlined into your template before compiling.
+The remote asset will then be inlined into your template before compiling.

 ### Differentiating in between images and other assets